todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 - Findings: on average, the identified objects present captured 26.8 percent of the narratives and 23.5 percent of the generated captions.
 This indicates that the identified objects presen in the image, on average, are not strongly related to what was described in the original post or the generated caption.

 ## 8. Are  there  any  age,  or  gender  specific  trends  you  see  in  the  text  captions  or  identified objects in the image media?
+Overall, for image captions, we noticed the trend that the mean age is somewhere between 25-26 and the general gender distribution is skewed towards men (~60%) while females are around 24-26%.
+The demographics did not change much for specific objects, as the mean age remained around 25-26, and the gender distribution is similar.

 ## 9. What are your thoughts about the ML and Deep Learning software like RTG, GeoTopicParser, Detoxify, LangDetect, Tika Image Captioning, etc. – what was easy about using it?
 What wasn’t?`
+The analysis encountered several issues including difficulty establishing a connection to Tika server, setting up image links for Tika Image Captioning, and configuring GeoTopic Parser.
+Tika Image Captioning produced inconsistent results, while GeoTopic Parser was reliable once set up.
+Detoxify was easy to use but its effectiveness requires further analysis.